wilsonliaows/docs/connectors/xero.md

 To get products to sync to specific accounts, simply create the products in Xero first, and place them under your preferred accounts.
 In order for the sync to work properly, the name of the product in Xero should match that in your source app.
 Workato's integration apps will automatically sync them over to the right accounts.

-## Sales tax type when using create/update items action in Xero
+## Sales tax type when using Create/update items action in Xero

-To find out what types of sales tax to key in when using the **create/update items** action in Xero, users can click on the URL below the box (highlighted in image).
+To find out what types of sales tax to key in when using the **Create/update items** action in Xero, users can click on the URL below the box (highlighted in image).

 ![Sales tax list](/assets/images/connectors/xeno/sales-tax-list.png)

 *List of different types of sales taxes*

-This will lead users to the **tax type** page (image below) and they will have to key it in manually.
+This will lead users to the **Tax type** page (image below) and they will have to key it in manually.

 ![Tax types list](/assets/images/connectors/xeno/tax-type-list.png)